Neverball/neverball-docs/Curve.md

 ![curve 64 128 16 0 225 16 64 256](img/curve/curve22.jpg)

-`curve 128 256 24 0 180 16 16 48` _doubled and rotated in NetRadiant_
+`curve 128 256 24 0 180 16 16 48` _doubled and rotated in Radiant_

 ![curve 128 256 24 0 180 16 16 48](img/curve/curve23.jpg)

 ##Advanced Curve Settings

 ###s - Slope

 The slope specifies the total number of units to change vertically between the beginning and end of the curve.
 It can be any number, including zero, and negative numbers (which will move “down” from the beginning to the end).
 Why zero?
 Two reasons: First, you might want to only use some of the other advanced settings, `<id>`, `<od>` or `<h>`, but not have a slope.
-Second, if you plan on rotating your curve in an unusual way in GtkRadiant, it might be advantageous to have it split into more pieces (with the doubled number of lumps `<n>`), so it can be aligned to the 1 unit grid more easily after rotation.
+Second, if you plan on rotating your curve in an unusual way in Radiant, it might be advantageous to have it split into more pieces (with the doubled number of lumps `<n>`), so it can be aligned to the 1 unit grid more easily after rotation.
 If you specify *anything* for the slope, you can count on having the `<n>` doubled.
 It is also worthy of note that while you can specify any value for the slope `<s>` that you wish, and you will get a nice smooth ascent(or descent) - for perfect results, make the value for `<s>` be a multiple of the number of lumps `<n>`. (e.g. Slope of 80 will be a little smoother vertically with 20 lumps than with 24.)

 `curve 128 192 12 90 180 16 128 192 64`